 Among their responsibilities, the teams will help select colors for flooring materials, paint for walls, colors and fabric for furnishings, and provide input about the exterior appearance of the building.

-Problems or concerns identified by PAT members will be immediately reported to the HISD Project Manager.
+Problems or concerns identified by PAT members will be reported to the HISD Project Manager.
 As the work unfolds, the teams will participate in tours of the construction sites and get progress updates.
 The PATs, in turn, will help share those updates with their school communities, including neighbors, parents and businesses.

 HISD is committed to achieving quality work that meets the district’s standards of excellence by completing construction projects on time and within budget.
 The use of PATs has proven effective in ensuring that site-specific program needs are addressed and incorporated into each project.